Asheville Local Lab

 Strategies to overcome challenges for food and beverage businesses in Western NC

-The Asheville Local Lab brings together the food and beverage manufacturing sector to define strategies to overcome challenges while starting, scaling, and sustaining businesses in the Western NC region.
-Through a series of participatory research and ecosystem-building activities, participants will explore topics ranging from capital and infrastructure to policy and distribution.
+The first phase of the Asheville Local Lab brought together the food and beverage manufacturing sector to define strategies to overcome challenges while starting, scaling, and sustaining businesses in the Western NC region.

 About